Consider something other than dropping a few pounds or calling the kids and grandkids more often. Resolve to think money instead!

 5. Make Charitable Contributions

-This should be a pre-New Year’s resolution.
+Ideally, this should be a pre-New Year’s resolution.
 You’ll save tax dollars while helping others at the same time.
 Every year I sit down at my computer during the week after Christmas and make online donations to worthy organizations.
 You’ll get a tax receipt by e-mail almost immediately.
 Just be sure to finish before midnight on Dec.
-31 if you want to make the claim for the 2018 tax year.
+31 if you want to make the claim for the following tax year.

 6. Don’t Invest in Anything You Don’t Understand

 Every year people get scammed out of hundreds or even thousands of dollars.
 We hear a lot of warnings about that.
 But we don’t hear as much about following bad investment advice and putting money in complicated securities that even an economist would have trouble deciphering.
 Usually, only the promoters and advisers end up making money.
 Keep it simple!

 7. Use Technology

 There are all kinds of electronic tools available to help you manage money better.
 You can download budget matrixes, calculators, apps, and tax software, in some cases free.
 There are great financial websites like getsmarteraboutmoney.ca.
 You don’t have to be a mathematical genius to handle money successfully.
 Just use someone else’s brainpower.

 With that, a happy and prosperous New Year to all!